siemens/ix/packages/documentation/docs/controls/navigation/_about-and-legal_styleguide.md

 - (2) Replaceable content header with the default string "About & legal information"
 - (3) Close button to close the overlay
 - (4) Tabs (optional) to navigate through multiple content categories
-- (5) Changeable content which we use to add sepcific application information and local legal regulations (note our Figma design is our personal recommendation)
+- (5) Changeable content which we use to add specific application information and local legal regulations (note our Figma design is our personal recommendation)

 ## Behavior
 Overlay opens on top of application content with a semi-transparent background with a background blur effect to emphasize the overlay character.
-Closing this overlay brings back users to the previous content.
+Closing this overlay brings users back to the previous content.

 The overlay can be closed in three ways:
 - Select the close button